Occupational Lung Disease

-There are a number of lung-related illnesses that can be associated with previous work exposure:
+There are a number of lung-related illnesses which can be associated with previous work exposure.
+These include:

-Apart from occupational asthma and other allergic respiratory diseases the above diseases have long latency periods where symptoms are generally not noticed until decades after exposure.
+Apart from occupational asthma and other allergic respiratory diseases, the above conditions have long latency periods where symptoms are generally not noticed until decades after exposure.

-The most common symptoms of Occupational Lung Disease may include:
+The most common symptoms of Occupational Lung Cancer and Lung Disease may include:

-It must be stressed that symptoms of Occupational Lung disease may resemble other medical conditions and it is vitally important that you consult your GP for a diagnosis.
+It must be stressed that symptoms of Occupational Lung Cancer and Lung Disease may resemble other medical conditions, and it is vitally important that you consult your GP for a diagnosis.

-Anyone who has worked in industries having been exposed to dust and chemicals can be affected by lung disease exposure.
-Some of the known chemicals that cause lung disease are:
+Anyone who has worked in industry, having been exposed to dust and chemicals can be affected by lung disease exposure.
+Some of the known chemicals known to cause lung disease include:

 What Should Your Employer Do?

-In the first instance, the employers should as far as reasonably practicable ensure that any exposure with chemicals is avoided.
+In the first instance, employers should as far as reasonably practicable ensure that any exposure with chemicals is avoided.
 If exposure cannot be avoided, your employer should ensure that adequate and appropriate personal protective equipment is provided when you are exposed to any chemical that can knowingly cause injury to your health.
-This could include breathing apparatus and protective clothing.
+This could include equipment such as breathing apparatus and protective clothing.

 Your employers will also have duties under statutory regulations: